 AT&T raises 2012 smartphone sales target

-The company sold 6.4 million smartphones in the first two months of the fourth quarter, AT&T Mobility Chief Executive Ralph de la Vega said at the UBS media and communications conference.
+The company sold 6.4 million smartphones in the first two months of the fourth quarter, AT&T Mobility Chief Executive Ralph de la Vega said at an investor conference.

 "Traffic in stores has been strong," de la Vega said.

 Five million customers opted for AT&T's data share plans in less than four months, he said.
 Those customers also bought bigger data packages than expected.

 - China food scandal spreads, drags in Starbucks, Burger King and McNuggets in Japan |

 - U.S. courts deliver conflicting rulings on Obama health care law

 - Israel pounds Gaza despite international peace efforts |

 - EU readies possible capital, tech sanctions on Russia

 - Train carrying MH17 bodies on final journey reaches Ukraine city |